- Climate Highlights — October

 October Percent of Average Precipitation

-- The contiguous U.S. average maximum (daytime) temperature during October was 68.5°F, 1.7F above the 20th century average, ranking in the warmest third of the historical record.
-Above-average maximum temperatures were observed across the Southwest, Midwest, Southeast, and along the East Coast.
-Below-average maximum temperatures were observed in parts of the Northwest.
+- The contiguous U.S. average maximum (daytime) temperature during October was 69.9°F, 3.1°F above the 20th century average, the sixth warmest on record.
+Above average maximum temperatures occurred across much of the southern and southeastern U.S. Near average maximum temperatures were observed in parts of the West and Northern High Plains.
+Below average maximum temperatures were confined to the Northwest.

 Jan-Oct Average Temperature Departures